 9. You can do archival research in the library.

 In the argument between online or library research being the better research method, archival research draws the line.
 New materials may or may not be available on the Internet; time or timing is a factor for sharing or uploading critical information.
 Similarly, there is no guarantee that pioneer research data that date back at least 10 t0 15 years are readily available.

 Luckily, the library contains older materials.
 Archival research is a useful tool in academic research which aims to establish pedagogy or trends in a certain topic.
-Regardless of the search you are doing, be it materials from the World War I or the Crusades, the library is your best option.
+Regardless of the search, you are doing, be it materials from World War I or the Crusades, the library is your best option.

 10. Library wins.

 The library is still at the center of the learning process even amidst the advancements and innovations in information access.
 The Internet is great, but it is a weak substitute for what a library can offer.
 For someone who researches, there is simply nothing like reading a book and finding information in a room where heap after heap of sources (that you can actually touch) surround you.

 Many say the obsolescence of the library is upon us but there is little doubt that the world’s biggest libraries will continue to live on.
 Every generation needs to preserve its institutional value.